 Sections of the trail across farmland are provided at the generosity of the landowners.
 Please respect this so that access can continue for those who come after you.
-Here are some guidelines to keeping farmers happy:
+Here are some guidelines to keeping both farmers and yourself happy:

 - Stick to the marked route.
 Farmers have given consent for walkers to cross their land on the defined path, not to wander all over their properties.
 It may look like empty land, but think of it as you would your own backyard.